Finding Birding Resources

 - The U.S. Fish and Wildlife site has sections about migratory birds and the Federal Duck Stamp.
 Of special interest is the Birder page, with links such as Birding Tools, Web Cams, eBird Tracker, and Festivals and Events

 Places to Bird

-- Texas State Parks are some of the best places to bird, since Texas has 613 species to be found in its borders.
-Most of the individual park sites have bird checklists, habitat information, festival information and general information about bird trails and specialty birds at their park.
+- Texas State Parks are some of the best places to bird, since Texas has over 600 species to be found in its borders.
+Most of the individual park sites have bird checklists, habitat information, festival information, and general information about bird trails and specialty birds at their park.
 Some local parks include Palo Duro Canyon and Caprock Canyon State Parks.
 Other good birding parks are Davis Mountains State Park and Hueco Tanks State Park.

 - National Parks

 - National Parks are also a great place to search for birds.
 Two of the best are right here in Texas: Big Bend National Park and Guadalupe Mountains National Park are birding hotspots.